-ProtonVPN contrarily supports 20 services, but you must have at least a plus subscription to access any service.
+ProtonVPN contrarily supports 20 services, but you must have a plus subscription to access any service.

-From this point in VyprVPN vs. ProtonVPN, we conduct 6 tests to find the ultimate tool.
+From this point in VyprVPN vs. ProtonVPN, we conduct six tests to find the ultimate tool.
 In each round, the winner gets 1 point.

 For the location test, I connected both to a server in Hong Kong.
 Both successfully changed my location.
 The only issue with VyprVPN is that it does not show your public IP Address, which might cause some issues for people.